MTV Europe Music Award for Best Alternative

+Imagine Dragons live in concert at Mohegan Sun in Uncasville, Connecticut, November 2017.

 The MTV Europe Music Award for Best Alternative has been awarded since 1997.

 Winners and nominees

 Winners are listed first and highlighted in bold.

 † indicates an MTV Video Music Award for Best Alternative Video–winning artist.

 ‡ indicates an MTV Video Music Award for Best Alternative Video–nominated artist that same year.

 Hayley Williams of Paramore and Lana Del Rey are the only female artists that have won more than once.